MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-identify-sap-data-sources.md

 **Design considerations:**

-- Source System: Consider choosing your source system based in existing implementations and business use case The source SAP environment is mostly given and cannot be changed.
+- Source System: Consider choosing your source system based in existing implementations and business use case.
+The source SAP environment would be on a certain version ( SAP, OS and DB versions).
 Document the source SAP solution along with OS and database version.
-An upgrade to a newer OS, SAP NetWeaver and database version will mostly not be possible in the short term.
-Options to access a SaaS solution may be more limited than a legacy and on-premises solution.
-Hence, first get familiar with the current solution’s capabilities and limitations concerning the nature of data and its extraction based on business requirements.
+Typically an upgrade to a newer OS, SAP NetWeaver and database version are conducted as part of Software lifecycle management which may have a frequency of once or twice a year and depends on the customer.
+This effectively means quick changes to software versions are not possible in the short term.
+Options to access a SaaS solution may be more limited than a legacy and on-premises solution, so first get familiar with the current solution’s capabilities and limitations concerning the nature of data and its extraction based on business requirements.

 - Licensing - Understand the existing licenses available and figure out the licensing impact before extracting data from SAP systems.
 Ensure to work with your SAP counterparts.
 Since licensing is a complex topic and the policies may change over time, always contact your SAP account team for guidance.
 Please refer to these guides from SAP for more information on licensing